Accrington: Railway

 Accrington railway station, located on the East Lancashire Line, provides strong local travel links.
 The station runs trains locally and from Blackpool to York.
 However, recent changes to the train timetables have increased the journey time to Preston by up to 1.5 hours, a vital link to London or Scotland.
 In 2015, a train service to Manchester via the Todmorden Curve opened, providing a new rail link south to Manchester.

 Roads

 The town is served by junction seven of the M65 motorway and the A680 road, which runs from Rochdale to Whalley.
 The town is also linked from the A56 dual carriageway which briefly merges with the A680, connecting to the M66 motorway heading towards Manchester.
 The closest airports are Manchester Airport, Blackpool Airport, and Leeds Bradford Airport, all within 30 miles.

 Bus

-Several bus companies provide services in the town, including Pilkington Bus, Holmeswood Coaches, Rosso, and Transdev Blazefield subsidiaries Blackburn Bus Company and Burnley Bus Company.
+Several bus companies provide services in the town, including Pilkington Bus, Stagecoach Cumbria and North Lancashire and Transdev Blazefield subsidiaries Blackburn Bus Company and Burnley Bus Company.
 Regular bus services connect Accrington to other towns in East Lancashire, including Blackburn, Oswaldtwistle, Rishton, Burnley, and Clitheroe.
-M&M Coaches provided services in the area until the company ceased business suddenly on 21 September 2016.